SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/STaaS/STaaS.md

 1. Follow the [setup procedure](#setting-up-staas) until you come to the step where you need to wait to receive confirmation of your registration.

-1. Wait until you received confirmation of your registration by email.
+1. Wait until you have received confirmation of your registration by email.

 1. Deploy the [STaaS Migration Script package](https://catalog.dataminer.services/details/46046c45-e44c-4bff-ba6e-3d0441a96f02) from the DataMiner Catalog.